 However, our analysis of the data also found that almost everyone who moved out of a major U.S. metro nevertheless ended up in other moderately large cities.
 This implies that while millions of city-dwelling Americans have moved to less densely populated areas to access more affordable housing, most are reluctant to abandon the urban setting altogether.

 - The biggest cities saw the largest outflows: Leading metros such as New York City, Los Angeles and Chicago posted the biggest net losses in city-to-city migration.
-The biggest net gains went to somewhat smaller cities such as Riverside (CA), Phoenix (AZ) and Austin (TX).
+The biggest net gains went to somewhat smaller cities such as Riverside, Calif., Phoenix and Austin, Texas.

 - The largest migrations are mostly local: Eight out of the 10 most popular city-to-city moves spanned a distance of less than 100 miles.
 The two exceptions were New Yorkers moving to Miami (1,092 miles) and Angelenos headed upstate to San Francisco (338 miles).